 We encourage you to read the requirements and directions carefully to avoid errors that may lead to delays in class registration.

-All students must fulfill the MMR (measles, mumps and rubella) requirements, as well as the meningitis requirements.
-Health major students must also fulfill the requirements listed in the Health Majors tab.
+All students must provide documentation of their MMR (measles, mumps and rubella) immunity and meet the meningitis information requirement.
+Health-related profession students (also known as Health Majors) must also fulfill the requirements listed in the Health Majors tab.

-In addition to fulfilling the standard requirements — measles, mumps and rubella (MMR) as well as meningitis information — students in health-related programs must provide additional documentation.
+In addition to fulfilling the standard requirements — measles, mumps and rubella (MMR) and the meningitis information requirement — students in health-related programs must provide additional documentation.
 Your academic department should notify you if you are in a health-related program; typically, these include the following fields:

-All students must begin the three-dose vaccine series prior to starting their academic program and must complete the series by the end of their program’s first year.
-Positive blood titer results (Hepatitis B Surface Antibody, Quantitative) are also acceptable proof of immunity (must provide copy of lab report).
+Health-related students must begin the vaccine series prior to starting their health-related academic program and must complete the series by the end of their program’s first year.
+Positive blood titer results (Hepatitis B Surface Antibody) are also acceptable proof of immunity (must provide copy of lab report with reference range).
 For first year medical students, the Hepatitis B Surface Antibody, Quantitative blood titer is required.
-If titer is negative, future additional vaccination and blood testing will be required.
+If titer is negative, additional vaccination and blood testing will be required.